-Since inception, we have financed our operations primarily from the issuance of preferred stock through our Series A and Series B funding rounds, issuances of convertible notes, funds from borrowings under a Senior Secured Loan Facility (the "Debt Facility") with Victory Park Management, LLC, (as amended in November 2021 to include a \$20 million credit line, the "Credit Agreement"), and funds as a result of the Business Combination that took place as on January 5, 2022.
-As of March 31, 2022 and 2021, our cash and marketable securities balances were approximately \$302.3 million and \$37.6 million, respectively.
+Since inception, we have financed our operations primarily from the issuance of preferred stock through our Series A and Series B funding rounds, issuances of convertible notes, funds from borrowings under the Debt Facility and the Credit Facility, and funds received as a result of the Business Combination.
+As of June 30, 2022 and December 31, 2021, our cash and cash equivalents, marketable securities and short-term investments balance was approximately \$256.8 million and approximately \$40.2 million, respectively.